How Important is My Pet’s Main-line Diet, Really?

-The importance of pet nutrition is often overlooked by pet owners.
+The importance of ‘quality’ pet nutrition is often overlooked, or not really understood by pet owners.
 The myth is that our pets’ bodies sustain themselves on whatever we feed them regardless of the ingredients.
 They seem to enjoy eating whatever we put in front of them.
-If our pets are happy then we give them whatever they want.
+If our pets are happy then we give them whatever we want.
 After all, they only have a short amount of time with us, right?

 We beg to differ.